neuralmind-ai/coliee/README.md

  @article{to_tune,
     title={To Tune or Not To Tune?
-Zero-shot Models for Legal Case Entailment}, author={Moraes, Guilherme and Rodrigues, Ruan and Lotufo, Roberto and Nogueira, Rodrigo}, journal={ICAIL '21: Proceedings of the Eighteenth International Conference on Artificial Intelligence and LawJune 2021 Pages 295–300}, url={https://dl.acm.org/doi/10.1145/3462757.3466103},
+Zero-shot Models for Legal Case Entailment}, author={Moraes, Guilherme and Rodrigues, Ruan and Lotufo, Roberto and Nogueira, Rodrigo}, journal={ICAIL '21: Proceedings of the Eighteenth International Conference on Artificial Intelligence and Law June 2021 Pages 295–300}, url={https://dl.acm.org/doi/10.1145/3462757.3466103},
     year={2021}
 }